Welcome to the Family Creative Arts Festival Website!

 - Or bring a unique craft to work on during the week

 2022 Arts and Crafts are still being confirmed.

 What does a typical day look like at camp?

 A typical day begins in the dining hall with breakfast.
 All meals are prepared by the camp kitchen staff who can accommodated any dietary restrictions.
 A lively Bible story and some morning singing will wake you up better than a strong cup of coffee.

 After breakfast comes morning craft time.
 Off you go to try your hand at pottery or learn to work with wood.
 Maybe you’d like to make some personalized birthday card at card-making?
-Children 10 and under attend Youth Stream where age appropriate crafts are led by parents with the assistance of camp staff.
-Parents of Youth Stream children are expected to provide a craft or activity one morning during the week.
 Infant care is available in the morning for those 3 and under.
+Children 4 to 10 attend Youth Stream where age appropriate crafts are provided.
+For 2022, children will be making puppets over the week of camp.
+To help with the craft, we ask that a parent (or older sibling) of each youth stream family assist once during the week.